Local permutation stability: Invariant random subgroups

-In \cite{BeLuTh} it is proved that a convergent sequence $(X_n)$ of finite $\mathbb{F}$-sets is a stability challenge for $\Gamma$ iff the limit of the sequence $(\Stab_{\ast}(\upsilon_n))$ of associated IRS lies in $\IRS(\Gamma,\mathbf{S})$.
 Moreover it is shown that in proving stability of $\Gamma$, it suffices to consider \emph{convergent} stability challenges.
 In a similar vein we have the following.

-\begin{propn} The group $\Gamma$ is locally stable iff every convergent stability challenge for $\Gamma$ has a local solution. \end{propn}
+\begin{propn} A finitely generated group $\Gamma$ is locally stable iff every convergent stability challenge for $\Gamma$ has a local solution. \end{propn}

-\begin{proof} By Proposition \ref{StabChallProp}, it suffices to prove that if every convergent stability challenge has a local solution, then so does every stability challenge.
+\begin{proof} Let $\mathbf{S}$ be a $d$-marking on $\Gamma$.
+By Proposition \ref{StabChallProp}, it suffices to prove that if every convergent stability challenge has a local solution, then so does every stability challenge.
 Suppose to the contrary, that there is a stability challenge $(X_n)$ for $\Gamma$ with no local solution.
 For $m$ a positive integer and $X$ a finite $\mathbb{F}$-set, we shall describe a finite $\mathbb{F}$-set $Y$ as ``$m$-good' for $X$ if: $\lvert X \rvert = \lvert Y \rvert$; $d_{\gen}(X,Y) < 1/m$ and $\ker (\pi_{\mathbf{S}}) \cap B_{\mathbf{X}} (m)$ acts trivially on $Y$.
 In this terminology, a sequence $(Y_n)$ of finite $\mathbf{F}$-sets is a local solution for $(X_n)$ iff for all $m$, $Y_n$ is $m$-good for $X_n$ for all but finitely many $n$.
 Therefore, passing to a subsequence of our $(X_n)$, we may assume that there exists a positive integer $m$ such that for no $n$ does there exist a finite $\mathbb{F}$-set which is $m$-good for $X_n$.
 This $(X_n)$ is then a stability challenge for $\Gamma$, no subsequence of which has a local solution.
 On the other hand, by compactness of $\IRS(\mathbb{F})$, $(X_n)$ has a subsequence which is a convergent stability challenge for $\Gamma$, contradiction. \end{proof}

-We now come to the main result of this Section, which is our necessary and sufficient condition for local stability of a finitely generated amenable group in terms of IRS.
+We now come to the main result of this Section, which is our necessary and sufficient condition for local stability of a finitely generated amenable group in terms of IRSs.

 \begin{defn} Let $\Gamma$ be a $d$-generated group; let $\mathbf{S}$ be a $d$-marking on $\Gamma$, and let $\mu \in \IRS (\Gamma,\mathbf{S})$.
 We call $\mu$ \emph{partially cosofic in $(\Gamma,\mathbf{S})$} if there exists a sequence of $d$-marked finite groups $(\Delta_n,\mathbf{T}_n)$ converging to $(\Gamma,\mathbf{S})$ in $\mathcal{G}_d$ and $\nu_n \in \IRS (\Delta_n,\mathbf{T}_n)$ such that $\nu_n \rightarrow \mu$ in $\IRS(\mathbb{F},\mathbf{X})$. \end{defn}